Ampelita suarezensis

 Ampelita suarezensis is a species of tropical air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Acavidae.

 Description

 The height of the shell attains 20 mm, its diameter 46 mm.

-(Original description in Latin) The shell is widely and perviously umbilicate.
+(Original description in Latin) The shell is widely and previously umbilicate.
 The shell is somewhat depressed and is moderately thick.
 It shows suboblique rugose striations, and has a uniform pale olive-tawny color.
 The spire is slightly prominent with a flattened apex.
 The suture is strongly impressed.
 Five rather flat whorls are present, the first two somewhat rugose.
 The body whorl scarcely descends, featuring a strong keel slightly above the middle, a more convex base, and flattening around the umbilicus.
 The aperture is obliquely subhorizontal, lunate-elliptical, and livid violet-brown inside.
 The peristome is simple, dirty whitish, with margins joined by a very thin, violet-brown callus.
 The columellar margin is somewhat dilated, slightly reflexed, and slightly sinuous, while the basal and outer margins are attenuated and subacute.